 Many people find savings aren’t enough to cover unexpected costs such as vets’ bills, or emergency home or car repairs.

 A personal loan offers a structured way to cover your costs, especially if it will take you some time to repay.
 But if you think you’ll be able to pay the money back within a year, a credit card may offer the more flexible solution, especially if you can take advantage of a 0% interest offer.

 Debt consolidation is one of the most common reasons to take out a loan.
 It can help you get your finances under control, but for it to work you need to be able to stick to a budget.
 You can use the loan to pay outstanding credit card balances, late bills or late loan repayments for example, turning many small debts into one larger one.
 By taking out a debt consolidation loan you can:

 To make a consolidation loan worthwhile, you need to avoid spending any money on those cleared credit cards.
 To avoid temptation, try not keeping them in your purse or wallet and create a weekly or monthly budget.

 When consolidating you should be aware that a new loan could be charged at a higher interest rate than your existing one and the loan term may be longer.
 So you may pay back more overall.
-Depending upon the type of loan you have with us, if you repay your loan in full we may make an early settlement adjustment of up to 58 days' interest.
+Depending upon the type of loan you have with us, if you repay your loan in full we will make an early settlement adjustment of up to 58 days' interest.